liiihc/SMAC/README.md

 - At the composite level, the penetrance information for all ApT sites is saved in `6mApTorApT_penetrance`, and the corresponding `.bw` file is also provided.

 ### Visualizing 6mA Sites Using genome browsers
-To visualize 6mA sites in IGV, the following steps utilize the `6mAviewer.pl` script and samtools to generate a BAM file:
+To visualize 6mA sites in genome browsers, the following steps utilize the `6mAviewer.pl` script and samtools to generate a BAM file:
 ```sh
 perl 6mAviewer.pl ${name}.sorted.hifi.mapped.sam [${name}_back2genome.txt_6mAorA| ${name}_back2genome.txt_6mApTorApT] reference_genome.fasta ${name}_single_molecules.sam
 samtools view -bS ${name}_single_molecules.sam -o ${name}_single_molecules.bam